saurabhrpi/Java-Implementation-of-CS-Fundamentals/README.md

 # Java Implementation of Data Structures and Algo Fundamentals
-My implementation of some of the basic coding challenges in Computer Science Fundamentals.
+My implementation of some of the basic coding challenges in Computer Science Fundamentals in Core Java.

 ## Problems targeted
 Design algorithms to manipulate